 What do you do now, and what do you want to do next?

-What I want to do next is be something I have coined a “Personal Systems Disrupter” through writing, public speaking, retreats and more.
-By shifting my passion, advocacy and story telling talents, I want to help others get (more) comfortable being uncomfortable, find and pursue passion and overcome their fear of failure to discover the joy on the other side.
-Ultimately, I want to help others be the metaphorical size and volume they desire and to move through the world seen and pursuing all that they most desire to pursue.
+What I also am is something I have coined a “Personal Systems Disruptor” through writing, public speaking, coaching, retreats/courses and more.
+By shifting my passion, advocacy and story telling talents, I help others get (more) comfortable being uncomfortable, find and pursue passion and overcome their fear of failure to discover the joy on the other side.
+Ultimately, I help others be the metaphorical size and volume they desire and to move through the world seen and pursuing all that they most desire to pursue.

 On one walk, I had a lightning bolt moment.
 I realized, or it hit me on the head walking past the soybeans on my left and the field filled with big puddles of water on my right, that I’ve been thinking too vaguely, too meekly; I want to actually help people disrupt their personal systems.
 I want to inspire and motivate people to shake up their day to day to find what’s beyond their current reality.